 Sweating profusely while you sleep can be very annoying and discomforting at the same time.
 It can cause you to wake up several times at night, hence disrupting your sleep cycle, and wearing a waist trainer may lead to this.
 So how do you avoid it?

 First of all, make all the necessary arrangements when you go to bed.
 Make sure the room temperature is moderate and open a window if it is too stuffy.
 Some research would be required on your part to find out which trainer is the best to use while sleeping.
 Some trainers use breathable materials that ensure there is enough airflow to keep your skin breathing.
-You can head here to find out which trainer is best for you.

 This happens because waist trainers hug your midsection, and in doing so, they restrict the movement and put pressure in such a way that some stomach acids might be pushed back into the muscular tube that connects the throat to the stomach (esophagus), causing a “heartburn” and an acid reflux.
 You can avoid this altogether by eating 2-3 hours before you actually go to sleep and avoiding acidic food (meat, dairy or eggs).